rtCamp/gutenberg-fields-middleware/README.md

 	'render_callback' => 'example_callback',
 ) );
 ```

-**Inspector Controls:**

-Inspector controls are shown in the sidebar when a block is selected and can easily be added by using `placement: 'inspector'` when adding attributes as shown in the example below.

 Alternatively the middleware can also be used just by enqueuing `buid/middleware.js` file as dependency.